 If you are a friend or family member looking to help a loved one overcome their opioid addiction, there are a few tips we want to share with you.
 When you sit down with your loved one, it is best not to make them feel attacked by your words or actions.
 Showing them that you care for their health, safety, and lives make having a talk with them about their addiction a little bit easier.
 When someone going through an opioid addiction feels like they are being verbally attacked, that may trigger emotional points in their mind.
 In turn, this may result in them relapsing or overdosing again.

-At our treatment programs, addiction is treated with behavioral therapy, medication-assisted treatment (MAT), and support services.
+At our outpatient treatment in Southern California, addiction is treated with behavioral therapy, medication-assisted treatment (MAT), and support services.

 Here are some of the common treatment options for opiate abuse: